rhythmZero7/sequraChallenge/README.md

 ### Todo's
 A lot can still be done to improve this code.

-For example, my next step would've been adding a worker to start the disbursements calculation for all merchants, by 8:00 UTC daily.
+For example, my next step if given more time would have been adding a worker to start the disbursements calculation for all merchants, by 8:00 UTC daily.
+However, all the blocks are in place for this development to be achieved in a few lines.